-The Institute for Ludology is currently working on the following questions:
+The Institute of Ludology is currently working on the following questions:

 a) What is a game?
-Which game theories offer nourishing explanatory and decision models for transfer into other areas?
+Which game theories offer models of explanation and decision making that can be relevant and transferred into other subject areas?

-b) What can companies and special start-ups learn from games developers?
+b) What can companies, especially startups, learn from game developers?

-d) How can innovation processes in companies be improved with the criteria of successful games mechanisms?
+d) How can innovation processes in companies be improved by applying the criteria of successful game mechanisms?

-e) Which recommended actions govern low voter turnout and the problem of succession in parties?
+e) What's the action plan to counteract the low voter turnout and the problem of a shortage of young people in political parties?

-f) How do serious games, or news games, help to prepare information in a comprehensible way and provide impetus for active analysis?
+f) How do "serious games" or news games help process information in a comprehensible way and provide an incentive to actively deal with the news?